Rajil101/The-Sparks-Foundation/README.md

                           •Find out business problem and profit making analysis.
 Data Set of task 3 - https://bit.ly/3i4rbWl

-TASK 4: In these task er carried out the exploratory Data Analysis for Terrorism -
+TASK 4: In these task we carried out the exploratory Data Analysis for Terrorism -

                           •Find out hot zones of terrorism,security issues & insights deriving EDA.
 Data Set of task 4 - https://bit.ly/2TK5Xn5

+TASK 5: In these task we carried out the exploratory Data Analysis for Sports -

+                          •Find out most successfull teams, player and factors contributing win or loss of a team.
+                          •Suggest teams or players a company should endorse for its product.
+Data Set of task 5 - https://bit.ly/34SRn3b